AWS SDK Version 3 for .NET

 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

 Container for the parameters to the ConfirmSignUp operation.
-This public API operation provides a code that Amazon Cognito sent to your user when they signed up in your user pool via the SignUp API operation.
+Confirms the account of a new user.
+This public API operation submits a code that Amazon Cognito sent to your user when they signed up in your user pool.
 After your user enters their code, they confirm ownership of the email address or phone number that they provided, and their user account becomes active.
 Depending on your user pool configuration, your users will receive their confirmation code in an email or SMS message.

 Amazon Cognito doesn't evaluate Identity and Access Management (IAM) policies in requests for this API operation.
 For this operation, you can't use IAM credentials to authorize requests, and you can't grant IAM permissions in policies.
 For more information about authorization models in Amazon Cognito, see Using the Amazon Cognito user pools API and user pool endpoints.